 Loch Tay and River Tay Descent

-Itinerary – Five days & four nights – camping on route.
-2023 departure date, August 14th.
 Moderately challenging trip, suitable for water confident people with some paddling experience prior.
-Meet at 07:45 in Newtonmore, finish at 4pm in Perth (or 5pm in Newtonmore) on the final day.
+Meet at 8am in Newtonmore (or 10:45 at the start point in Killin).
+Finish at 4pm in Perth (or 5pm in Newtonmore) on the final day.

 River Tay Canoe Descent